applebuddy/TOEIC-Speaking-Study/README.md

 ## Q9

+I header that there are two applicants who have more than 10 years of experience in their field.

+- I'm sorry, but you have the wrong information. only Nicole Baxter has more than 10 years.
+She has 11 years and 7 months of experience.
+She is applying for the web content executive position at 3:30 P.M.

 Do I have to bring my own lunch?

 - Lunch is included in the fee. and lunch time is at 12:00 PM on July 10.